xxdoc/H2O/HELP!!请帮助我！.md

 **In the end, I sincerely hope you could help me.**

-Can you remember this repository: https://github.com/xxdoc/Emerald
+Do you remember this repository: https://github.com/xxdoc/Emerald

 This repository was "forked" from mine by you.
 But, this repository will attend a very important competition, could you help me to delete it?